Eustace of Luxeuil: Life

 A tradition states that he cured Sadalberga of blindness.
 Upon returning from Bavaria, her father, Gundoin, Duke of Alsace provided hospitality to the abbot on his travels.
 Duke Gundoin and his wife brought two of their sons for the abbot's blessing but were hesitant to present the blind child.
 Through the prayers of Eustace the child was cured of her blindness.
-He is said to have also procured a cure for St. Burgundofara.
+He is said to have also procured a cure for Burgundofara.

 His feast day is March 29.